vwvw25/email-analyzer-mvp/logic.md

    The language is evaluated against models trained to recognize patterns of **emotional manipulation, passive-aggressiveness, ambiguity, obfuscation, and deflection.** Contextual cues, sentence structures, and linguistic markers are analyzed rather than relying on keyword spotting.

 3. **Scoring**
-   Each category is given a 0–100 score, with logarithmic escalation for repeated or compounded behaviors within the text.
+   Each category is scored using the **hybrid severity + compounding model**, combining context sensitivity with logarithmic escalation for repeated tactics.

 4. **Dominant Score Calculation**
-   The highest category score is selected as the overall score, ensuring that severe communication issues cannot be masked by otherwise neutral text.
+   The highest category score is selected as the overall score, ensuring severe communication issues are not masked by neutral sections.

 5. **Report Generation**
    A detailed report is created, showing category scores, a summary of key findings, and suggestions for identifying patterns of accountability avoidance.

-This process ensures that every email is analyzed not just for tone but for the structural tactics that influence clarity, responsibility, and trust.

 ---